slukas23/balls-and-holes/README.md

 ## Technology:

-I used HTML, CSS, Javascript, P5 and  DOM manipulation.
+I used Canvas / P5 and little bit of DOM manipulation.